marlonmacf/delivery/README.md

 ## Service Registry (Eureka)

 Manager the status and the location of our microservices.
-Eureka is a REST Service, mainly used into AWS cloud to locate services to be able to do load balancing the service failover.
+Eureka is a REST Service, mainly used into AWS cloud to locate services to be able to do load balancing and service failover.

 ###### Dependencies